lizavolkova/pet-gallery/README.md

 ### Supported browsers/devices
 This app has been tested on the following environments:
-- iPhone X running iOS12 Chrome and Safari
+- iPhone X: Chrome and Safari
-- Samsung S8 phone
+- Samsung S8: Chrome
-- Mac OS Chrome
+- Mac OS: Chrome, FF
-- Windows 10 latest versions of Chrome, FF, Edge (no IE11 support)
+- Windows 10: Chrome, FF, Edge (no IE11 support)

 ### Known issues
 Some known issues I noticed while testing, or enhancements to add to the future